 A multi-dimensional ranking and information tool is the fair way to compare universities globally, measure differences in performance while reflecting contexts and protecting diversity.
 U-Multirank has proved that this principled, transparent and authentic approach is not only feasible, but also widely supported by education stakeholders.

 The idea originated at a conference under the 2008 French Presidency of the European Union, which called for a new methodology to measure the different dimensions of excellence in higher education and research institutions in Europe and in an international context.

 Following this, the European Commission commissioned a feasibility study into developing a multidimensional ranking system.
 This study, completed by a consortium of higher education and research organisations (known as CHERPA) in 2011, confirmed that both the concept and further implementation of a multi-dimensional ranking were feasible, based on pilot work with 150 higher education institutions from Europe and around the world.

 U-Multirank built on this feasibility study, publishing its first set of ranking results in May 2014.

 For the 2018 results, U-Multirank has enhanced the web tool further to improve its presentation and functionality, simplifying the user tracks and ranking selections allowing for faster results, as well as enhancing the presentation of the results in both the university profiles and results pages.

 Who is leading U-Multirank?

-On the initiative of the European Commission, U-Multirank is developed and implemented by an independent consortium led by the Centre for Higher Education (CHE, www.che.de/) in Germany, the Center for Higher Education Policy Studies (CHEPS, www.utwente.nl/mb/cheps/) at the University of Twente and the Centre for Science and Technology Studies (CWTS, www.cwts.nl) from Leiden University in The Netherlands.
+On the initiative of the European Commission, U-Multirank is developed and implemented by an independent consortium led by the Centre for Higher Education (CHE, www.che.de/) in Germany, the Center for Higher Education Policy Studies (CHEPS, www.utwente.nl/mb/cheps/) at the University of Twente and the Centre for Science and Technology Studies (CWTS, www.cwts.nl) at Leiden University in the Netherlands.